terraform-google-modules/terraform-google-kubernetes-engine/modules/private-cluster/README.md

 - Activate network policy if `network_policy` is true
 - Add `ip-masq-agent` configmap with provided `non_masquerade_cidrs` if `network_policy` is true

+**Note**: You must run Terraform from a VM on the same VPC as your cluster, otherwise there will be issues connecting to the GKE master.

 ## Usage
 There are multiple examples included in the [examples](./examples/) folder but simple usage is as follows: